SEEDS: A Holocene Passion

 Photo by Leighanne Saltsman

-In addition to being a composer I am a professional heritage gardener.
-As a twelfth-generation steward of the land in New York’s Hudson Valley, I experience climate change differently than most.
+In addition to being a composer Leighanne is a professional heritage gardener.
+As a twelfth-generation steward of the land in New York’s Hudson Valley, she experiences climate change differently than most.

-Climate change is not just a concept in my world — it’s my reality.
+Climate change is not just a concept in her world — it’s her reality.

 Daffodils killed by late snowfall